Are YOU making the most of life or do you let little opportunities pass you by?

 Today I saw her in town and I have to admit that I didn't recognize her - she stopped me to chat and I was overwhelmed at the change.
 She had already lost almost half her original body weight and looked fantastic.
 Janis announced that she and her husband now planned to move over to Spain and were in the process of buying a property there.

-The reason I wanted to share this story with you is to show you that permanent change is possible at any age.
+The reason I wanted to share this story with you is to show you that change is possible at any age.
 Janis's story isn't unique, as anyone involved with therapy will tell you.
 Millions of people have benefited in some way from having a change of mind.

 That change first takes place on an unconscious level.
 Everything in the subconscious mind seeks expression in the physical self.
 For many, using self hypnosis, that change can occur instantly, others, like Janis, come that realization more slowly, until it suddenly hits them.